reshamas/reshamas.github.io/_posts/2019-06-19-nlp-analysis-of-five-years-of-wimlds-meetup-events.md

 ```

 As an example, the LDA model gives **12 topics** with the accompanying weight of the keywords that are dominant in that topic.
+However, the model weights are not as easy to interpret as visualizations.

 ```bash
 [(0,